shubh-1909/-active-site-residue-explorer/README.md

 # 🧬 Active Site Residue Explorer

-This project reads a **protein `.pdb` file with a bound ligand**, and finds amino acid residues that are **within 5 Å** of the ligand atoms — highlighting likely active site residues.
+This project reads a **protein `.pdb` file with a bound ligand**, and finds amino acid residues that are **within 5 Å of the ligand atoms** — highlighting likely active site residues.

-It also generates a **3D visualization** using Py3Dmol, showing:
+It also generates an interactive **3D visualization** using Py3Dmol:
-- 🩸 Residues near the ligand as red sticks
+- 🧬 Protein shown as a cartoon
-- 🧬 The rest of the protein as a cartoon
+- 🩸 Nearby residues (likely active site) highlighted as red sticks

 ---

 ## 🚀 Run on Google Colab

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/shubh-1909/active-site-residue-explorer/blob/main/Active_Site_Residue_Explorer.ipynb)

 ---

 ## 🔬 Features

-✅ Upload a PDB file with a ligand or cofactor (HETATM)
+✅ Uploads a `.pdb` file containing a protein + ligand (HETATM)
-✅ Finds residues within **5 Å** of ligand atoms
+✅ Identifies all residues **within 5 Å of the ligand**
-✅ Lists:
+✅ Outputs a clean table listing:
 - Chain ID
-- Residue name + number
+- Residue name & number
-- Distance to ligand
+- Approx distance to ligand
-✅ Interactive **3D visualization**:
+✅ Visualizes structure in 3D with Py3Dmol:
-- Cartoon for protein
+- Cartoon backbone
-- Red sticks for nearby residues (likely active site)
+- Red sticks on active site residues

 ---